HamzaChbit/hamzachbit/README.md

 Programmer specialized in **web development** using multiple **tools, frameworks, and libraries** both in the frontend and backend.
 I pay *a lot of attention to detail* to generate the best products.

+💼 **𝐅𝐫𝐞𝐞𝐥𝐚𝐧𝐜𝐞 𝐏𝐫𝐨𝐣𝐞𝐜𝐭**:
+As part of my freelance work, I am currently developing the official website for Sindibad Agadir Hotel.
+If you're looking for a modern, responsive, and functional hotel website, feel free to check it out!
+💻 Visit Sindibad Agadir Hotel Website

 💻 **Languages and Tools:** 🛠️<br>
 ![Next.js](https://img.shields.io/badge/-Next.js-000000?style=flat&logo=next.js&logoColor=ffffff&labelColor=000000)
 ![React.js](https://img.shields.io/badge/-React.js-000000?style=flat&logo=react&logoColor=61DAFB&labelColor=000000)